 Archival research requires time and patience.
 It also often requires traveling.
 I am fortunate that my research has been supported with funding by a number of organizations.
 They include the American Philosophical Society, Clements Library (University of Michigan), German Historical Institute (Washington, D.C.), German Academic Exchange Service (DAAD), Library Company of Philadelphia, David Library of the American Revolution (since 2020, the David Center for the American Revolution at the American Philosophical Society), Penn State Abington, Penn State Institute for the Arts and Humanities, Pennsylvania Historical and Museum Commission, Society of the Cincinnati, and Virginia Historical Society (since 2018, Virginia Museum of History and Culture).

 A bit more about me: I was born and raised in Germany.
-I studied at Göttingen University for a couple of years before completing my undergraduate degree at Boston College.
+I studied at Göttingen University before completing my undergraduate degree in History at Boston College.
 My thesis, titled ”Life On Parole,” was about the troops from Braunschweig that belonged to the Convention Army (the army under John Burgoyne that entered American captivity as a result of the surrender at Saratoga in October 1777).
 In 2002, I received a Ph.D. in early American history from Brown University.
 My doctoral advisor was Gordon S. Wood, and my dissertation focused on the experiences of Germans in the Early American Republic.
 Since then, I have taught at the University of Georgia and Temple University.
 In addition, I served as a project archivist at the American Philosophical Society.
-Since 2010, I have been on the faculty of Penn State Abington College, where I am an Associate Professor of History and Division Head for Arts and Humanities.
+Since 2010, I have been on the faculty of Penn State Abington College (just outside of Philadelphia), where I am an Associate Professor of History and Division Head for Arts and Humanities.